Penn Dermatology’s Clinical Studies Unit Conducts Trials for Common to Rare Dermatologic Diseases

 Autoimmune Skin Disease Study Unit

-- A Phase 2, Multicenter, Randomized, Double-Blind, Placebo-Controlled Study to Evaluate the Efficacy and Safety of CC-220 in Subjects with Active Systemic Lupus
+- A Phase 2 Dose Ranging Study to Evaluate the Efficacy and Safety of AMG 570 in Subjects with Active Systemic Lupus Erythematosus (SLE) With Inadequate Response to Standard of Care (SOC) Therapy

 - Optimization of Clinical Trial Design in Cutaneous Lupus: NIH funded study to collect data on natural disease activity and outcomes